 How to make peanut brittle

-STEP ONE: Grab a baking sheet with sides (like a jelly roll pan) and cover it with foil.
-Spray with non-stick spray and set aside.
+- STEP ONE: Grab a large cookie sheet with sides (like a jelly roll pan) and cover it with foil.
+Spray with nonstick cooking spray and set aside.

-STEP FOUR: Pour in the peanuts and stir to evenly distribute.
-Quickly pour the mixture onto the lined baking pan and spread it evenly into a thin layer.
+- STEP FOUR: Pour in the peanuts and stir to evenly distribute.
+Quickly pour the peanut brittle mixture onto the lined baking pan and spread it evenly into a thin layer.